CMU-SAFARI/Hermes/README.md

 - The off-chip predictor `predict()` function is called at `src/ooo_cpu.cc:1354`, when an LQ entry gets created.
 The `train()` function is called at `src/ooo_cpu.cc:2281` when an LQ entry gets released.
 - Please note that, in out-of-the-box Hermes configuration, _only_ the memory request that goes out of the LLC is marked as off-chip.
 If a memory request gets merged on another memory request that has already went out to off-chip, the waiting memory request will *NOT* be marked as off-chip.
 This property can be toggled by setting `offchip_pred_mark_merged_load=true`.
 - Hermes issues the speculative load requests directly to the main memory controller using the function `issue_ddrp_request()`.
 This function is only called *after* the translation has been done.

+## Frequently Asked Questions

+**1. How much memory and timeout should I allocate for each job?**

+    While most of the experiments to reproduce MICRO'22 key results finish within 4 hours in our Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz, some experiments might take considerably higher time to finish (e.g., different experiments with different prefetchers).
+We suggest to put 12 hours as the timeout and 4 GB as maximum memory required per job.

+**2. Some slurm job failed with the error: *"STEPD TERMINATED DUE TO JOB NOT ENDING WITH SIGNALS"*.
+What to do?**

+    This is likely stemming from the slurm scheduler.
+Please rerun the job either in slurm or in local machine.

+**3. Some experiments are not correctly ending.
+They show the output: _"Reached end of trace for Core: 0 Repeating trace"_... and the error log says _"/usr/bin/xz: Argument list too long_".
+What to do?**

+    We have encountered this problem sometime while running jobs in slurm.
+Please check the xz version in the local machine and rerun the job locally.

 ## Citation
 If you use this framework, please cite the following paper: